derrod/legendary/README.md

                         Override language for game launch (defaults to system settings) --wrapper <wrapper command>
-                        Wrapper command to launch game with
+                        Wrapper command to launch game with --wine <wine binary>  Override WINE binary being used to launch the game --wine-prefix <wine pfx path>
+                        Override WINE prefix used.
+  --no-wine             Do not use WINE (e.g. if a wrapper is being used)

 Command: list-games